negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 4. Car motion: Finally, all cars are moved forward the number of cells equal to their velocity.
 For example, if the velocity is 3, the car is moved forward 3 cells.

 #### multiple lane:
+Next we add multiple lanes to our model.
+RUles...